If you are thinking of a PhD, you should think about doing these alternatives instead.

 A lot of thought and consideration goes into deciding on a PhD program- which schools are reputable, where would I have to live, when do I need to apply, etc.?
 With all of these miscellaneous aspects to figure out, it is easy to lose sight of what’s most important: passion.

 This post was written by a recent doctorate graduate (it is anonymous to keep the discussion frank) on behalf of Dave Maslach.
 This is part of the R3ciprocity project (Check out the YouTube Channel or the writing feedback website).
 R3ciprocity helps students, faculty, and research folk by providing a real and authentic look into doing research.
+The R3ciprocity Project started out as a side-project, where David Maslach created an App to help others get feedback on their work (r3ciprocity.com – it is seriously inexpensive and easy to use.
+You have to try it!), but it is beginning to grow into a real movement.
 It provides solutions and hope to researchers around the world.
 For more on this topic and to see what Dave has to say about these PhD alternatives, watch this video:

 People have many different reasons for starting a PhD program, such as wanting to be intellectually challenged or be able to work in a university setting and each reason is just as valid as the next.
 Unfortunately, it isn’t uncommon for students to start a program with good reason but then drop out because they lose motivation.